A Step-by-Step Guide to Goal Setting

 Write Down Your Personal Mission Statement

-Dave Ramsey says that all the people he’s met who have done great things with their lives have a “really big why.”3 Martin Luther King had a really big why ― to bring equality to all black Americans.
+Dave Ramsey says that all the people he’s met who have done great things with their lives have a “really big why.”2 Martin Luther King had a really big why ― to bring equality to all black Americans.
 Mahatma Ghandi had a really big why ― to free his people.
-Jesus Christ had a really big why ― to save us from our sins.
 If you are going to do great things, you need a reason that motivates and excites you.

 There are many ways to write a personal mission statement, but at its most basic level, it simply needs to answer the question, “what is the unique purpose for my life?"
 It can be a sentence long or even a page long.
 The important thing is that you believe it and remember it.
 If you are not sure where to begin, simply complete the following phrase: “The purpose of my life is to…”